MartinMalinda/notion-vitepress/docs/guide/for-creators.md

 sidebarDepth: "2"

 ---
-# For creators
+# I'm a creator getting started

 ## How do I start?

-1. Sign up using Google, Facebook or email.
+1. Sign up using Google, Facebook, or email.
 2. Fill in your name, bio and claim your domain ([herohero.co/nameofyourprofile](http://herohero.co/nameofyourprofile)).
 3. In the payout section, connect your bank account to the payment gate – Stripe (so that fans can send you financial rewards).
 4. Set a subscription fee for the content you will be sharing on your profile.